acbilson/chaos-content/gardens/faith/kingdom-manifesto.md

 Sunday gatherings remind participants of their shared purpose: to love God and their neighbors.
 The opportunity to celebrate with one another is valuable because it is so rarely done.

-# Confession
+## Confession

 This manifesto is incomplete, for who can escape the gravity of one's circumstances to envision a community different from one's own?
 It is bound by my humanity, by time and space, by errors, foibles, and misunderstandings.
 Nonetheless, it is uniquely my own, and I believe that I also have a measure of God's Spirit.

 Thank you for listening.

-# Addendum - Sunday Gatherings
+## Addendum - Sunday Gatherings

-As a painter returns to his work to apply a fresh layer of dimension, so I hope to further define my original [Kingdom Manifesto]().
+As a painter returns to his work to apply a fresh layer of dimension, so I hope to further define this manifesto.
 I will dispense with the introductory work and apply new strokes to the largest of the Kingdom meetings, Sunday gatherings.

-# Sunday Gatherings as a Service (SGAAS)
+## Sunday Gatherings as a Service (SGAAS)

 The centrality of the Sunday gathering is embedded in the United State's social fabric.
 It is the subject of countless books, podcasts and blogs, and has developed an entire vocabulary.
 Consider some Sunday-specific slang: